MAPSuio/spring-challenge16/movie_bucket/README.md

 # Movie Bucket

+Ole is weirdo.
+Firstly, he only watches and buys films that are among the top 200 grossing US box office films adjusted for inflation.
-Ole keeps his Blu-Ray movies stacked in a deep bucket.
+Secondly, Ole keeps his Blu-Ray movies stacked in a deep bucket.
 All films are unique.
 Given a history of when Ole

 * buys new films (adds them on top of the stack)
 * sells films (removes them from the stack)